 Chronic kidney disease

 Chronic kidney disease (CKD) occurs when a person experiences kidney damage or reduced kidney function that lasts for three months or more [34717][39742].
-CKD occurs in five stages; stage one is the mildest form of the disease, progressing through to stage five, which is known as end-stage kidney disease.
+CKD occurs in five stages; stage one is the mildest form of the disease, progressing through to stage five, which is known as kidney failure [39742].

 The most common cause of CKD is diabetes.
 Other causes include: